flashlight/flashlight/docs/source/autograd.rst

 Introduction to Autograd
 ========================

-This tutorial gives a brief overview of Variable and Functions which are the core components flashlight's automatic differentiation library.
-We recommend reading the `Getting Started <http://arrayfire.org/docs/gettingstarted.htm>`_ section from Arrayfire before starting this tutorial so that you are familiar with its syntax.
+This tutorial gives a brief overview of ``Variable`` and ``Functions``, the core components flashlight's automatic differentiation system.
+We recommend reading ArrayFire's `Getting Started <http://arrayfire.org/docs/gettingstarted.htm>`_ section before starting this tutorial so that you are familiar with ArrayFire's syntax and API.

 Variable
 --------

-A Variable is a wrapper around an Arrayfire array which is central to array operations in flashlight.
+``Variable`` is a wrapper around an ArrayFire ``array``. flashlight's automatic differentiation system works with ``Variable`` directly.

 ::